 One of my favorite childhood memories is watching the movie Star Wars in the theater in 1977.
 I (along with an entire nation) was awestruck.
 Nothing like that had ever been done before.
-We were all sucked into a new world of spaceships, light sabers, strange creatures, and distant galaxies.
+We were all sucked into a new world of spaceships, lightsabers, strange creatures, and distant galaxies.
 But of all the things that caught the attention of the average Star Wars viewer, no doubt the amazing technology of the future was near the top of the list.
 What would it be like to have robots with personalities, to hover above the ground on a “land speeder,” to play “chess” with virtual-holographic images, and to have lost limbs restored with robotic parts?

-But, as I think about my son’s future, and even about life in the modern day, I have to ask the simple question: What effect does “social media” technology have on the way we view church?
+But, as I think about my son’s future, and even about life in the modern day, I have to ask the simple question: What effect does “social media” technology have on how we view the church?
 What effect does it have on the way we conceive of life in the body of Christ?
 Of course, much of social media is positive.
 And the church has used this technology to advance the cause of Christ.
 Moreover, I cannot miss the irony of writing about the effects of technological forms of communication on my own website!
 Nevertheless, I do have some concerns—and so should you.
 Here are a few characteristics of a “Facebook culture” that we certainly need to reckon with as believers:

 1. Short attention span/limited learning style.
-For folks who can absorb information at the rate of a short text message or “tweet,” it’s difficult to imagine them sitting through a 35 minute sermon and being able to engage in a sustained manner.
+For folks who can absorb information at the rate of a short text message or “tweet,” it’s difficult to imagine them sitting through a 35-minute sermon and being able to engage in a sustained manner.
 Does this mean we shorten our sermons or make them more entertaining?
 Or does this mean we have to work harder to train our congregations in the way they learn?
-Hopefully the latter.
+Hopefully, the latter.

 2. Low view of authority/over-focus on equality.
-One of the most oft-overlooked impact of social media is the effect it has on the way we view authority figures.
+One of the most oft-overlooked impacts of social media is the effect it has on the way we view authority figures.
 The Internet is the great equalizer—everyone has a voice.
 Now everyone has a platform to speak their mind, say their piece.
 After any blog article or any news story, a person can write their own opinion and their own comments.
-And certainly much of this is good.
-But it can also lead to an “egalitarian” view of authority; that no one person’s opinion should be valued or weighted anymore than another’s.
+And indeed, much of this is good.
+But it can also lead to an “egalitarian” view of authority, that no one person’s opinion should be valued or weighted anymore than another’s.
 This presents problems for a biblical ecclesiology that understands the church and the pastors to have real authority in the lives of its people.

 5. Low Commitment/Accountability.
-One of the attractive features of a Facebook-style of communication is that it requires very little of us.
+One of the attractive features of a Facebook style of communication is that it requires very little of us.
 It is a low-commitment and low-accountability type of interaction.
 We control—and entirely control—the duration, intensity, and level of contact.
 At any moment, we can simply stop.
 But the Christian life and real Christian relationships don’t work like this.
 We do have obligations to one another, covenant obligations.
 Put differently, Christianity has a corporate aspect to it that stands directly against the trend of individualistic and self-determined relational patterns of our modern technological age.

 Dr. Michael J. Kruger is President and Professor of New Testament at Reformed Theological Seminary, Charlotte, NC.
 In addition, he is an ordained minister in the Presbyterian Church in America and serves as an Associate Pastor.
 Visit Dr. Kruger’s website: Canon Fodder.
 Follow Dr. Kruger on Twitter: @michaeljkruger